Managing Hardware Acceleration: Enable or Disable It in Your Browser

 Sometimes, advanced programs use a device’s hardware to perform some functions more efficiently than it could if it used the device’s software (which runs on the CPU) alone.
-This is called hardware acceleration

 Hardware acceleration offloads certain tasks from the CPU to the GPU or any other specialized hardware that can do it more efficiently, resulting in faster processing times.
+However, hardware acceleration can sometimes cause disruptions to your browser performance and/or shorten your device’s battery life.

-So if your browser is freezing or crashing during your BigMarker events, or your device’s battery is draining quickly, consider disabling hardware acceleration.
-Because everyone’s computer is slightly different, the issue could lie in the GPU or driver associated with it.
+If your browser is freezing or crashing during your BigMarker events, or your device’s battery is draining quickly, you can consider disabling hardware acceleration.
+Follow the steps below to disable hardware acceleration on Google Chrome, Firefox and Microsoft Edge, respectively.

 How Can I Turn Hardware Acceleration On or Off on Google Chrome?